arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 - [Arduino_NiclaSenseEnv library](https://github.com/arduino-libraries/Arduino_NiclaSenseEnv)
 - [Arduino Renesas Portenta Boards core](https://github.com/arduino/ArduinoCore-renesas) (required to work with the Portenta C33 board)

-***The Nicla Sense Env board is not intended as a standalone device but as a shield of another Portenta, MKR, or Nano family board.
+***The Nicla Sense Env board is not intended as a standalone device but as a shield to work alongside a Portenta, MKR, or Nano family board.
 In this user manual, we will use the Portenta C33 as the main board and show how to use the Nicla Sense Env board as a shield.***

 ## Nicla Sense Env Overview